sarthaknegi07-sn/University-Result-System/README.md

 ---

-## ⭐ If you like this project

-Give it a star ⭐ on GitHub!
+⭐ If you like this project, consider giving it a star on GitHub!